-Dopamine and serotonin which are hormones that make us feel good.
-They are released when we exercise and the stress hormone cortisol is lowered.
+Dopamine and serotonin, which are hormones that make us feel good, are released when we exercise, and the stress hormone cortisol is reduced.

-When I work in my garden I feel not only tired afterwards, but happy, seeing my work and natures beauty.
+When I work in my garden, I feel not only tired afterward, but happy, seeing my work and natures beauty.
 What’s good for the body is also good for the mind.

 Leave Your Phone Inside

-Leaving your phone inside is definitely hard as most people like to always stay connected.
+Leaving your phone inside is hard as most people like always to stay connected.